USS Enterprise (CVN-65): Radar

 The technology of the AN/SPS-32 was based on vacuum tubes, and the system required constant repairs.
 The SPS-32 was a phased-array radar, which had a range of 400 nautical miles against large targets, and 200 nautical miles against small, fighter-sized targets.
 These early phased arrays, replaced around 1980, were responsible for the distinctive square-looking island.

 The AN/SPS-32 and AN/SPS-33 radars, while ahead of their time, suffered from issues relating to the electrical beam steering mechanism and were not pursued in further ship classes.
 While they are considered to be an early form of "phased-array" radar, the later technology of the Aegis phased-array AN/SPY-1 with its electronically controlled beam steering was needed to make phased array radars both reliable and practical for the USN.
 The dome above the SCANFAR contained the unique electronic warfare suite, the Andrew Alford AA-8200 dipole antennae (which never acquired a military designation).
 The system consisted of six rows of antennae encircling the dome.
 The antennae in the upper two rows were encased in piping radomes, as they were small and fragile.

+The SCANFAR radar system was removed and replaced with AN/SPS-48 & AN/SPS-49 3D/2D air search radars during the 1979–82 major refit.